mihiramin89/DepressionScreener/README.md

 following commands via the terminal/command prompt. (assumes you have npm installed locally)
 >- npm install (to install all the node modules).
 >- npm start
+>- open the following url in your browser: localhost:3333

 ## Tests